Elliptic461/attention-viz-demo/installationGuide/README.md

 2. Click on the button labeled kernel (Top right)
 3. Select "Jupyter kernel", then "openfold_env" kernel.
 If it doesn't appear, click the refresh button.
 4. For the second line of the first cell ("os.environ['ROOT_DIR'] = '~/scratch'").
 Change the directory to where you want to store your Openfold and Attention Visualization Demo.
 5. Click "Run All" to execute the installation process.
-This will install OpenFold and the Attention Visualization Demo in your environment.
+This will switch to a conda environment, install all dependences, and install OpenFold and the Attention Visualization Demo in your environment.

 ## Notes